Zamboanga City: Water

 Zamboanga City relies heavily on surface water from the Tumaga River for its water supply.
-The Zamboanga City Water District (ZCWD) is serving only 48% of the total population of the total water production, 38% is accounted water.
-Given the projected population and the fact that the city is a highly urbanising one, it is likely that future water requirements will not be satisfied unless other sources such as rivers and springs be tapped to augment water supply sources.
+The Zamboanga City Water District (ZCWD) is serving only 48% of the total population with its water production; 38% is accounted for by water.
+Given the projected population and the fact that the city is highly urbanizing, it is likely that future water requirements will not be met unless other sources, such as rivers and springs, are tapped to augment the water supply.

 ZCWD has 24 production wells.
-These are located in the following strategic areas within the city that are producing 1,304 m^{3} daily.
+These are located in the following strategic areas within the city, producing 1,304 m^{3} daily.

 Health

-There are several medical centres and hospitals in Zamboanga.
-The Zamboanga Peninsula Medical Center is the city's newest hospital which was opened in 2015.
-It is regarded as one of the largest and most modern in the region likened to the St. Luke's Medical Center.
+There are several medical centers and hospitals in Zamboanga.
+The Zamboanga Peninsula Medical Center is the city's newest hospital, which was opened in 2015.
+It is regarded as one of the largest and most modern in the region, likened to the St. Luke's Medical Center.
 The government-operated Zamboanga City Medical Center was founded in 1918 as the Zamboanga City General Hospital.
 The Brent Hospital and Colleges, Inc. was founded on February 2, 1914, by Charles Henry Brent, the first Protestant Episcopal missionary bishop in the Philippines.
-Today it operates a school within its compound, offering nursing and allied health courses.
+Today, it operates a school within its compound, offering nursing and allied health courses.

-The Zamboanga City Red Cross chapter was established on June 17, 1946, known originally as the Zamboanga City Chapter.
+The Zamboanga City Red Cross chapter was established on June 17, 1946, and was originally known as the Zamboanga City Chapter.
 The original Zamboanga City Chapter comprised the city of Zamboanga and the three provinces of Basilan, Zamboanga del Norte and Zamboanga del Sur.

 West Metro Medical Center is a secondary-level private hospital in Zamboanga City, Philippines.
 As of 2015, the hospital has a capacity of 110 beds.
 Ongoing construction of an annex is to increase bed capacity to 190, making it the largest private hospital in the Zamboanga Peninsula and Archipelago.

 In 2006, the Military Sealift Command (MSC) hospital ship, USNS Mercy (T-AH-19), anchored off the coast of Zamboanga City, to provide medical, dental and veterinary care for the people of the city.

 Sports and recreation facilities

 Convention centers that host several events and congregations include the Garden Orchid Hotel's Convention Center, Palacio del Sur, Centro Latino, Astoria Regency, and Patio Palmeras.
 KCC Mall de Zamboanga also has its convention halls that is located at its East Wing.

-Sport venues in Zamboanga City include the Joaquin F. Enriquez Memorial Sports Complex, the Universidad de Zamboanga Summit Centre, Southern City Colleges Citadel Sports Arena, and the Mayor Vitaliano D. Agan Coliseum.
+Sport venues in Zamboanga City include the Joaquin F. Enriquez Memorial Sports Complex, the Universidad de Zamboanga Summit Center, Southern City Colleges Citadel Sports Arena, and the Mayor Vitaliano D. Agan Coliseum.